dscbvppune/Book-Exchanger-Web/README.md

 ## Installation
 - Clone the repository
--Run ` pip install virtualenv`to install virtualenv system-wide (if not installed before)
+- Run ` pip install virtualenv`to install virtualenv system-wide (if not installed before)
 - Make a virtual environment in directory by running ```python -m venv myvenv```
 - Activate the virtual environment by:
   - ```myvenv\Scripts\activate``` on Windows